House of Brainiac: Green Lantern

 The United Planets order Guy Gardner to bring Lobo in due to his dangerous behavior.
-Guy Gardner finds out Lobo has seemingly been wrestling and calls Booster Gold to confront him on letting Lobo be in a wrestling match, but Booster Gold hangs up.
-Guy Gardner interrupts the match, and takes Lobo into custody, but is confronted by space dolphins.
-Guy Gardner and Lobo hide from the space dolphins, and goes to a planet to ask for an interspace transmitter for backup.
-Guy Gardner learns that this "Lobo" is just a random Czarnian, and the Czarnian accidentally reveals their location to where all the bounty hunters will want to attack "Lobo" due to the high bounty.
+Guy finds out Lobo has seemingly been wrestling and calls Booster Gold to confront him on letting Lobo be in a wrestling match, but Booster Gold hangs up.
+Guy interrupts the match, and takes Lobo into custody, but is confronted by space dolphins.
+Guy and Lobo hide from the space dolphins, and goes to a planet to ask for an interspace transmitter for backup.
+Guy learns that this "Lobo" is just a random Czarnian, and the Czarnian accidentally reveals their location to where all the bounty hunters will want to attack "Lobo" due to the high bounty.

 Superman: House of Brainiac Special #1

 Brainiac reminisces on how similar Krypton and Czarnia (Lobo's home planet) origins were, except Czarnians unlocked the secret to immortality.
 This caused conflict between the Czarnians where one side wanted to spread their knowledge across the universe, while the other wanted to spread destruction.
 One Czarnian named Chacal rebelled the benevolent Czarnians and led a rebellion.
 The leader of the benevolent Czarnians named Tribb discovered Brainiac and asked for his help.

 In exchange for Brainiac taking care of Chacal, Tribb would give him one city of her planet, and give him the secret to immortality.
 Brainiac agreed, but discovered that Czarnians are inherently violent, and one day the benevolent Czarnians will be just as ruthless as Chacal.
 Brainiac betrayed Tribb and captured the city of Paz, overrun by the General's forces, for his collection, but felt slight regret over seeing what he had done.

 In the present day, Perry White is running for mayor who is nervous about his debate against Garon Blake who wants to deport aliens living in Metropolis.
-Perry White is uncomfortable with the increase in xenophobia in Metropolis and talks to a bartender on what to do.
-During the debate, Garon Blake thanks Brainiac for abducting the aliens during the recent invasion.
-Perry White points out that thanks to the aliens living in Metropolis, people are safer and all Garon Blake wants is their money.
-An alien girl is discovered in the debate, which leads to a riot, but one of Garon Blake's supporters decides to join Perry White's side after seeing how violent and xenophobic the supporters were to the alien.
+Perry is uncomfortable with the increase in xenophobia in Metropolis and talks to a bartender on what to do.
+During the debate, Garon thanks Brainiac for abducting the aliens during the recent invasion.
+Perry points out that thanks to the aliens living in Metropolis, people are safer and all Garon wants is their money.
+An alien girl is discovered in the debate, which leads to a riot, but one of Garon's supporters decides to join Perry's side after seeing how violent and xenophobic the supporters were to the alien.
 Amanda Waller meets with the Council of Light, which turns out to be multiple versions of Brainiac.
 It is revealed that Brainiac teleported Waller and her Suicide Squad when they fought the Crime Syndicate before "Dark Crisis".
-Amanda is angry that Brainiac used her, and warns him to stay out of her way.
+Waller is angry that Brainiac used her, and warns him to stay out of her way.